lzontar/GrafMuvi/docs/Provisioning.md

 ## :sunrise_over_mountains: How do we ensure stable environment?
 Provisioning is one of the key elements of continuous delivery process.
 Lots of bugs and errors do not originate from the code we provide, but are in fact a consequence of the differences in environments. *Docker* ensures stable environment by installing dependencies and libraries.
 Provisioning goes one step further and thus ensures the same OS, tools that are required to run the project, dependencies and libraries.

 We will be using [Vagrant](https://www.vagrantup.com/) to create our VM, which we will use for provisioning with [Chef](https://www.chef.io/).
 Both tools are open-source and are supported in Windows.
-For the operating system of our VM we chose Ubuntu 16.04 LTS (Xenial Xerus), which was chosen because it is the latest stable version of Ubuntu, which supports nodejs cookbook from chef (in the latest version Ubuntu 18.04 LTS (Bionic Beaver) it doesn't work).
+For the operating system of our VM we chose Ubuntu 18.04 LTS (Bionic Beaver), which was chosen because it is the latest stable version of Ubuntu.

 ### Vagrant
 Creating VM with Vagrant and using it for provisioning is defined in *Vagrantfile*: